What Happens to Your Overseas Property When You Die?

 Belgium, Bosnia-Herzegovina, Canada, Cyprus, Ecuador, France, Italy, Libya, Niger, Portugal, and Slovenia have enacted the Uniform International Wills Act, often referred to as the Washington Convention; the Holy See, Iran, Laos, the Russian Federation, Sierra Leone, the United Kingdom, and the United States have signed a related treaty.
 By doing so, they have all agreed to honor wills that meet certain requirements, including two witnesses, a notary’s seal, the testator’s signature on every page, and an attestation by a notary or other authorized person.
 Since in the United States, probate laws fall under state rather than federal jurisdiction, the Washington Convention must also be adopted by the individual states.
 So far, the following 23 states and the District of Columbia have taken this step: Alaska, Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Hawaii, Idaho, Illinois, Maine, Michigan, Minnesota, Montana, Nebraska, New Hampshire, New Mexico, North Dakota, Oregon, Pennsylvania, Utah, Virginia, Vermont.

 So, what should you do if you own property overseas?
 The answer is to consult with an estate planning attorney in that country to understand what, if any, other steps you should take there.
-Then, if you do execute an estate plan in the other country, be certain that it does not contradict or interfere with your US estate plan.
+Then, if you do execute an estate plan in the other country, be certain that it is consistent with your US estate plan.
 For instance, it could be problematic if your new Greek will revoked your US will or if your Italian will gave your property there to your cousin while your US plan gave everything to your spouse.
 In short, your US and non-US attorneys need to consult and coordinate their efforts.